MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

 The variable name can be made up of numbers, letters and $ or _ , but may not contain spaces or start with a number.
 And they can not be reserved keyword like "let" and "const".

 **Data types:** JavaScript contains seven different datatypes which are undefined, null, boolean, string, symbol, number and object.

+We can check a datas type by using

+    typeof 123